Distributed Fed-Curtain Array, using Stacked "X" Rhombics in a Steerable Array, K0UO's NE antenna

 The spacing of the radiating elements is about one quarter of a wavelength from the reflecting screen and is usually half a wavelength between centers of the elements in each row and in each stack at the design frequency having a feeder arrangement with all radiating elements being fed in phase.
 Maximum radiation will be in a plane normal to that of the elements.
 In the practical case the vertical feed lines will usually be constructed between the dipole radiators and the reflecting screen and include transforming and matching sections.

-Below: The K0UO Curtain Array, the takeoff angle elevation can be changed using phasing from, 9 degrees to 30 degrees
+Below: The K0UO Curtain Array, the takeoff angle elevation can be changed using phasing up to from very low DX to Higher Day-time 30 degrees

 A design perimeter should be the distance to the station desired, and how does the elevation angle required vary with time of day and sunspots (ionosphere reflection layer varies).
 Just think about the 40 meter amateur band going from a DX, F layer at night to an absorbent D layer in the daytime, from my Kansas QTH, I switch to the higher 30 degrees for shorter range, but stronger daytime continental signals.